Determining a shape’s center of mass mathematically

 Practicing Ab initio and homology modeling

-In this module, we have sometimes worked with human hemoglobin subunit beta.
-Let’s predict the structure of the beta subunit of this protein using both ab initio and homology structure prediction.
+Let’s predict the structure of the beta subunit of human hemoglobin subunit alpha using both ab initio and homology structure prediction.
 To do so, first visit the Protein Data Bank and search for the protein “1SI4”.
 Download the PDB file by clicking on “Download Files” and then “PDB Format”.
 We will use this file for structure comparisons later.
 Next, go to the “Sequence” tab and click “Display Files” and then “FASTA Sequence”.
 In this file, find the sequence corresponding to the beta subunit.

 In a tutorial, we saw how to use ProDy to compute RMSD between protein structures.

 Exercise: Use ProDy to calculate the RMSD between your predicted structures from the previous exercise and the actual structure.
 (Use “Chain B” of the validated structure to focus on subunit beta.)
-Which type of modeling resulted in the most accurate structure prediction?
+Which type of modeling (ab initio or homology modeling) resulted in the most accurate structure prediction?
 Is this what you expected?

 Trying out AlphaFold